tarepan/pyOpenJFront/README.md

 - Modern checkers (mypy + Ruff + typos + pytest)

 If you needs more-rich-feature pyopenjtalk, [`pyopenjtalk-plus`](https://github.com/tsukumijima/pyopenjtalk-plus) will help you 😉

+## Motivation
+(private memo)

+There are 3 main motivations of pyOpenJFront

+- Open JTalk is so strong
+- Open JTalk / pyopenjtalk has heavy technical debt
+- fullcontextlabel is not enough

+As a results, "keeping only OJT core functionality with modern stacks" came to my mind.

+### Open JTalk is so strong
+Open JTalk released at 2009 (v1.00) / 2018 (v1.11), but its accent performance is still near-SoTA.
+ML-based methods do not yet outperform rule-based OJT, especially in the sense of accent stability.
+Accent stability is critical for Japanese TTS naturalness.
+In my impression, this situation will continue several years, especially in editable TTS.
+Open JTalk is so strong.

+### Open JTalk pyopenjtalk has heavy technical debt
+Open JTalk released at 2009 (v1.00) / 2018 (v1.11), and pyopenjtalk released at 2018.
+In IT engineering, 10 years is so long.
+The ecosystem change totally.
+If you hope to keep backward compatibility, you needs daily refactoring and OJT-specific heavy customs.
+Open JTalk / pyopenjtalk has heavy technical debt.

+### fullcontextlabel is not enough
+full-context label is too specialized to HTS.
+In ML-era, more information is needed.
+fullcontextlabel is not enough.